-Unlike other solutions here, Google Photos is a private image hosting service (as opposed to public), although sharing with others (but not openly) is deceptively simple.
+Unlike other solutions here, Google Photos is a private image hosting service (as opposed to a public service), although sharing with others (but not openly) is deceptively simple.
 Just bear in mind that your pictures will be stored on Google's servers and will be used to improve its machine learning capabilities.
-Although it doesn't do text recognition (yet), Google Photos is now good enough to recognize faces and its search capabilities even extend to places/locations.

-Flickr’s base offering remains free with a limit of 1,000 photos/videos but still offers powerful photo editing tools and smart photo management, while its paid-for Pro plan boasts advanced stats, ad-free browsing and a desktop auto-uploader.
+Despite that, Flickr's base offering remains free, and although it has a limit of 1,000 photos/videos, it sill offers powerful photo editing tools and smart photo management facilities.
+The paid-for Pro plan boasts advanced stats, ad-free browsing and a desktop auto-uploader.
 Furthermore, you can print your favorite photos directly from your Flickr account.

-With tens of millions of subscribers, Flickr has managed to build one of the biggest photo communities on the web and that's its unique selling point.
-Also note that if you are in the market for an Adobe Creative Cloud subscription (or Blurb, SmugMug and Priime), you can get a 15% discount, which should be more than enough to buy the paid-for Flickr account.
+Flickr has managed to build one of the biggest photo communities on the web and that's its unique selling point.
+Also note that if you are in the market for an Adobe Creative Cloud subscription (or Blurb, SmugMug, or Priime), you can get a discount on a Flickr Pro account, which will doubtless make the service more tempting.

 Imgur is by far the biggest independent image hosting website in the world (and one of the top 50 online properties globally).
-You don’t have to register to use it and everything is pretty much unlimited with three exceptions: you can only upload up to 50 pictures per IP address per hour, the maximum file size for non-animated images is 20MB, and it’s 200MB for GIFs.
+You don’t have to register to use it and everything is pretty much unlimited with three exceptions: you can only upload up to 50 pictures per IP address per hour, the maximum file size for non-animated images is 20MB, and it is 200MB for GIFs.
 You can also upload 1-minute videos.